A BRIEF HISTORY......OF KIRKBY MALLORY

 confusion here because there is photographic evidence that it

-was actually in the property just a few yards away, being other
+was actually in the property just a few yards away on the corner

 The last Post Office in